Climate and Average Weather Year Round in Richmond Virginia, United States

 Richmond experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.0 months, from May 24 to September 24, during which time the comfort level is muggy, oppressive, or miserable at least 17% of the time.
-The muggiest day of the year is July 22, with muggy conditions 69% of the time.
+The month with the most muggy days in Richmond is July, with 20.3 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable